How does a country fall from the podium of democracy?

 To answer that, we have to first ask what democracy is in the first place.

-Unfortunately, in political science, the definition of democracy is not as straightforward as you might think.
+Unfortunately, and maybe unexpectedly to some, in political science, the definition of democracy is not as straightforward as you might think.

 In short, if political science can’t provide us with one single definition, I definitely can’t.

 However, there are surely elements of a political system that make it more democratic.
 There are a number of attributes that, when accumulated, place a regime on a spectrum.
-It has some kind of an ideal liberal democracy on one end and authoritarianism on the other.
+It has some kind of ideal liberal democracy at one end and authoritarianism at the other.

 Here are some examples of such attributes: